jundalisay/sp/content/en/research/berkeley/commonplace/part-02.md

 If the wit and industry of the Nihilarians were employ'd [pg 015]about the usefull & practical mathematiques, what advantage had it brought to mankind!

-M. E.
-You ask me whether the books are in the study now, when no one is there to see them?
+M. E. Are there books are in the room now, when no one is there to see them?

 I answer, Yes.

-You ask me, Are we not in the wrong for imagining things to exist when they are not actually perceiv'd by the senses?
-I answer, No. The existence of our ideas consists in being perceiv'd, imagin'd, thought on.
+You ask: Are we not in the wrong for imagining things to exist when they are not actually perceiv'd by the senses?

+I answer, No.

+The existence of our ideas consists in being perceived, imagined, thought on.

 Whenever they are imagin'd or thought on they do exist.
 Whenever they are mentioned or discours'd of they are imagin'd & thought on.
 Therefore you can at no time ask me whether they exist or no, but by reason of yt very question they must necessarily exist.

-E.
-But, say you, then a chimæra does exist?
-I answer, it doth in one sense, i.e. it is imagin'd.
-But it must be well noted that existence is vulgarly restrain'd to actuall perception, and that I use the word existence in a larger sense than ordinary.68
+E. You ask does a chimæra exist?

+I answer, it does exist in the imagination.
+But existence that I mean is vulgarly restrain'd to actual perception.
+I use the word existence in a larger sense than ordinary.68

 N. B.—According to my doctrine all things are entia rationis, i.e. solum habent esse in intellectum.

 [69According to my doctrine all are not entia rationis.
 The distinction between ens rationis and ens reale is kept up by it as well as any other doctrine.]